gran4/AI-InvestiBot/README.md

 ## Earnings Processing

-The project processes earnings in the following manner:
+The project processes earnings in the following manner becuase it is not daily data:

 - All earnings are obtained and separated into two lists: dates and the difference between actual and estimated values.
 - During runtime, earnings outside of a specific range are removed.